This website belongs to anindependent consultantof the company Platinum Health / Purium.

 Who has waited for what and why?
 Who makes this statement?
 Is this person saying it an authority?
 Why should I believe them and what does it have to do with me/us?

 It's great when other people's wishes come true.
-The sentence "we've waited x years for this" often conveys that there's something special that hasn't existed before, and you easily fall for it out of gullibility.
+The phrase "we've waited x years for this" often conveys that there is something special that hasn't existed before, and one is easily led to believe it out of naivety.

 But what is special about it?
 And is it really special?
 What impact does it have for/on you?
 Does it make your life or the work you have to do easier?
 How?
-And why hasn't anyone "invented" it before, or did it exist and didn't work?
+And why has no one invented it before, or did it exist and it didn't work?

 "We've waited x years for this" is not a good statement.